mattbowlby/100-days-of-code/log.md

 ### Day 06: 17 August 2017

-**Today's Progress**: Tinkered with the CSS on the personal portfolio webpage.
+**Today's Progress:** Tinkered with the CSS on the personal portfolio webpage.
 Pushed the profile page to a [Github repository][7].
 Setup my remote Mac mini server to work with my personal domain [mattbowlby.com][8] and got a basic installation of Wordpress up and running.

 **Thoughts:** I have spent a lot of time tinkering with the tiny details on the profile project.
 While this has improved my understanding of CSS, I need to stop obsessing over the small details and move on with the project.